19IT114/object_detection-opencv-/README.md

 # object_detection-opencv-

 OpenCV comes with a trainer as well as detector.
 If you want to train your own classifier for any object like car, planes etc. you can use OpenCV to create one.
-Its full details are given here: Cascade Classifier Training.

 OpenCV already contains many pre-trained classifiers for face, eyes, smile etc. Those XML files are stored in /haarcascades folder.

 FOR DETECTION OF FACE  and COUNTING: